 Coat and book lockers are available for assignment on a yearly basis to full-time graduate students.
-If you wish to be assigned a lockers, please email Jorge Fortin (fortin@bu.edu) after September 8th.
-If you are a returning student and never emptied your locker last spring please reach out to Jorge as well.
-Normally, all lockers must be emptied by June 1 but due to COVID we are glad to be flexible and assist you this year if you have not been able to remove your belongings.
+If you wish to be assigned a locker, please complete the survey to confirm your interest, which will be sent to all first-year students in early September.
+If you are a returning student and never emptied your locker last spring, please reach out to gmssa@bu.edu.
+All lockers must be emptied by July 1.